actuallyzefe/apollo-task/README.md

 #### Authenticaion

-Under the hood, when a register request comes in, The backend hashing password and creating a user in postgres with given informations.
-On the login request, the backend checking password with hash and giving if passwords matches, hashing user without 'password' field and returning a response including jwt and cookies; `{ token: 'eyJ...'}`
+Under the hood, when a signup request comes in, The backend hashing password and creating a user in postgres with given informations.
+On the login request, the backend checking password with hash if passwords matches, returning a response including jwt and cookies; `{ token: 'eyJ...'}`

 cookies that include the token.
 `cookie name: jsonwebtoken`